Location

 Project

-Indiana Department of Child Services | Bringing Together State Partners To Address Child Abuse
+Bringing Together State Partners To Address Child Abuse

-DCS agreed to fund the development of the framework and this accompanying toolkit.
-DCS contracted with Transform Consulting Group to provide project management and research support for the development of the strategic framework for the prevention of child abuse and an accompanying toolkit for implementation.
-To accomplish the state’s goals, Transform Consulting Group developed strategic partnerships to ensure broad stakeholder engagement during the planning process, especially for communities of color.
-We partnered with The Villages of Indiana and the Indiana Minority Health Coalition.
+The Indiana Department of Child Services (DCS) acted on the Commission’s recommendation and funded the development of the statewide framework and an accompanying toolkit.
+DCS contracted with Transform Consulting Group to provide project management and research support to lead this project.
+To accomplish the state’s goals, Transform Consulting Group developed strategic partnerships with The Villages of Indiana and the Indiana Minority Health Coalition to ensure broad and representative stakeholder engagement during the planning process, especially with communities of color.

-Transform Consulting Group kicked off the project in April 2020.
-We first worked to convene a statewide advisory committee to provide strategic input in the planning and creation of this framework and toolkit.
+Transform Consulting Group and our partners first worked to form a statewide advisory committee to provide strategic input in the planning and creation of this framework and toolkit.
 The advisory committee represented multiple state agencies, prevention and advocacy leaders, philanthropic funders, and community partners from supporting sectors.
+In addition to the guidance provided by this advisory team, Transform Consulting Group solicited input from parents and community organizations in nine pilot counties.
+The advisory committee considered the following factors when selecting the pilot counties:

 • Geographic distribution